Best Place to View the 2017 Solar Eclipse – Sun Valley Idaho

 Best Places to see the Eclipse

 - Bald Mountain – hike, bike or take the lifts up to the top of Bald Mountain for unobstructed 360* views of Sun Valley.
-This close and user friendly access is a great opportunity for some epic expanses
+This close and user friendly access is a great opportunity for some epic expanses.
+Lift tickets will sell out quickly.
+Be sure to check in with Sun Valley Resort before securing these plans.

-- Downtown Ketchum – grab some friends and head for Town Square where you’ll be surrounded by locals and visitors alike all here to drink in the light show
+- Ketchum & Sun Valley – grab some friends and head for Festival Meadows on the border of Sun Valley & Ketchum where you’ll be surrounded by locals and visitors alike all here to drink in the light show

 - Stanley – the Sawtooth Mountains and the surrounding lakes invite viewers to kick back and drink-in nature at its finest